What is planting media?

 General Structure of Planting Media

-The general structure of planting media varies.
-For example, sawdust has small particles with fine texture, perlite is generally coarse in nature with soil-like particles while starter plugs are generally a large spongy substance.
+Planting media structure varies.
+For example, sawdust has small particles with fine texture, perlite is generally coarse with soil-like particles while starter plugs are generally a large spongy substance.

 There must be adequate small pore space to hold water for plant uptake and enough large pores to allow the exchange of air in the medium to maintain critical oxygen concentrations.
 The composition of a growing medium should be well-drained, low insoluble salts, and with an adequate exchange capacity.

-A good planting media provides a reservoir for holding water and nutrients and provides an effective gaseous exchange system.
+A good growing media provides a reservoir for holding water and nutrients and provides an effective gaseous exchange system.

 Unlike soil, planting media does not supply plants with any nutrients so the farmer must provide them.
 Minerals, nutrients, bacteria, and fungus are artificially introduced to the planting media depending on the needs of the plant.

 This ensures only specific requirements are made available to the plants and largely assists in controlling crop diseases.
 The compact media also allows for good anchorage to the crop, which is deeply embedded into the medium.

 Chemical Composition of Planting Media.